Last updated on 9 October 2025

 • The vaccination details should be documented in NIR and the clinic's Electronic Medical Records (EMR) accurately with the type of vaccine, diluent, dose, batch, expiry, date and time administered, route, and consent.

 After the administration of vaccines, patients should be observed for any immediate post-vaccination adverse effects.
 Patients should also be advised to monitor for possible side effects of the vaccine once they have been discharged.
-Details on NAIS for the public are available at Stay One Step Ahead with Vaccinations.
+Details on NAIS for the public is available at Ministry of Health Singapore | Vaccinations

 The following data fields should be documented in GPs' case notes as part of good clinical practice for all patients enrolled to their practice.